hyland-uw/FISR-historical/README.md

 Run `make` in the base directory to generate csvs in the data directory.
 Sampling parameters are set in the sampling-harness.h file.

+### Compilation note

+This project is on an M1 mac, so the makefile has specific settings to use OpenMP.
+Adjust those for your system.

 ### Specific files

 C code: